- Section 80G Deduction - Donations Eligible Under Section 80G

 a) In aggregate from a person in a day

 This simply states that a person cannot receive 2 lakh in cash, even if the transaction is in 2 different bills from the same person.
-Suppose you are a jeweler, now if someone buys a jewelery from you of 3 lakh in cash.
+Suppose you are a jeweler, now if someone buys jewelery worth Rs.3 lakh in cash from you.
 Then the penalty will be on you as you are the receiver.
-Even if you try to split the bill, the entity will remain same.
+Even if you try to split the bill, the entity will remain the same.

-On the other hand, it is okay if the amount is received from two different person and the amount received from both is less than the specified limit.
+On the other hand, it is okay if the amount is received from two different people and the amount received from both is less than the specified limit.
 Suppose from one person you receive Rs.
-1.75 lakh for a jewelry and from another person you receive cash of Rs.
-50,000 for other item.
-Then it's not a violation of section.
+1.75 lakh for jewelry and from another person you receive cash of Rs.
+50,000 for a different item, then it will not be considered violation of the section.

 Now let's move to part (b)